STEP Program Objectives and Updates for the recently completed School Year

 What lifestyle changes can individuals do?

-We are fortunate to live in the SF Bay Area where there are numerous companies, start-ups, groups and organizations that are leading the “green revolution”.
-We had an innovative and exciting year of learning for our vaccinated students!
+We are fortunate to live in the SF Bay Area where there are numerous companies, start-ups, groups and organizations that are leading, or involved, in the “green revolution”.
+Our students enjoyed an exciting school year of learning!

 Team Building Computer Hardware: Our STEP Program digital and technology component resumes the STEM computer building kits that emphasize teamwork.
 These kits contain modular electronics, magnets, power supplies, touch screens and regular screens with various circuitry.
-The motif designs are for small groups of students to work together…a team building exercise in creativity/design/production.
+The motifs of the kits are for small groups of students to work together…a team building exercise in creativity, design and production.

 Software Coding and Creating Code and Apps: Our STEP program has been emphasizing learning to code for the last few years.
 In 2016 we introduced our students to the Apple iPad program called Swift.
 Swift is user friendly and is founded on the belief that “everyone can code”.
 Coding leads to creating apps.
 The app economy is a huge business and app development is in high demand.
 Learning how to code and create apps is a fundamental idea for SNC as we push our lower income students toward ideas and careers that are based in the tech sector.
 We are giving extra STEP points to those students who come up with the most creative ideas, coded of course, within a team setting.